 Improvisation as strategy was profiled in Competing On The Edge: Strategy as Structured Chaos, published by Harvard Business School press.
 Excerpt:

 The Grateful Dead met this challenge through improvisation […] as distinguished by two key properties: first, performers intensely communicate with each other in real time […] second, they rely on a few very specific rules, such as who plays first, what are the permitted chords, and who follows whom.

-While I’m riffing on the Dead, I should probably also mention Marketing Lessons from the Grateful Dead, a great booking on topics like community, branding, customer centricity, teamwork, category creation, technological innovation, disruptive business models, disintermediation, and giving back.
-The Dead, indeed, were innovators in all these areas and the book is well worth reading.
+While I’m riffing on the Dead, I should probably also mention Marketing Lessons from the Grateful Dead, a great book on topics including community, branding, customer centricity, teamwork, category creation, technological innovation, disruptive business models, disintermediation, and giving back.
+The Dead were innovators in all these areas and the book is well worth reading.

 My favorite Dead-related quote, however, comes not from that book but from The Grateful Dead Movie, in a famous scene where a completely zonked head is ambling around outside the concert and tells a security guard the inimitable: